threadpoolx/DissPair/README.md

 DissPair APK is a **native Android application** written in **Kotlin** with a **Jetpack Compose** UI.
 It uses Android's native Bluetooth APIs directly — including `BluetoothAdapter`, `BluetoothGatt`, and reflection-based `createRfcommSocket` / `createInsecureRfcommSocket` calls — to interact with the device's Bluetooth stack without relying on higher-level abstractions.

-The app enforces an authorization confirmation before every analysis session.
-This is not just a disclaimer — it is a functional gate built into the application.

 ---

 ## Repository Structure